khinnadiko/rock-paper-scissors-console/README.md

 # rock-paper-scissors-console

 ## Description
-This is a simple rock, paper, scissors game that can be played in the console.
+This is a simple rock, paper, scissors game that can be played in the console for a total of 5 rounds.
 I made this project while I was self-learning programming through a website called The Odin Project and this was one of the assignments.
 Through making this, I learned how to write a bit of javascript and strengthened my knowledge on if statements, arrays and loops.
 I also decided to ensure that whatever word the user wrote when prompted would be case insensitive by making it lowercase and included a score counter.

 ## Installation
 Please click on the green 'Code' button and click "Download ZIP" to download the files to your device.
 Alternatively, you can directly click on the index.html file and click download raw file.